 The City Manager appointed the Harvard Square Conservation District Study Committee in August 2017.
-The committee met monthly, with some interruptions, from October through June 2018 and from September 2018 through May 2019.
+The committee met monthly, with some interruptions, from October through June 2018 and from September 2018 through July 2019.
 Attendees, who included many interested parties and members of the public, discussed the events that led to the establishment of the district in 2000 and the district's operations and effectiveness.
 Representatives of the Community Development Department described zoning and sign regulations.
 Focusing on the Final Report of the Cambridge Historical Commission Regarding the Proposed Harvard Square Conservation District, the committee held detailed discussions about the goals, secondary goals, and guidelines of the District; the application of those goals and guidelines to matters of demolition, new construction, and alterations.
 The evolving character of the subdistricts was also discussed.
+Participants discussed the relationship of conservation district regulations with the provisions of the zoning code and generally endorsed the provisions of a petition filed with the City Clerk on October 3, 2019 to amend Section 20.50 Harvard Square Overlay District and Harvard Square Historical Overlay District.
+Finally, on November 20, 2019, the appointed members of the Study Committee voted unanimously to approve this preliminary report and transmit it to the Planning board and the Historical Commission for review.

 The Study Committee's recommendations focus on refinements to the goals and guidelines of the district and matters of jurisdiction.
-The report contains a proposed new Order for the Conservation District that contains revised goals, guidelines, and standards for review.
-The extended discussion in the report is also meant to supplement the 2000 Final Report as guidance for the Commission in administration of the District.
+The report concludes with a proposed amendment to the Order establishing the Conservation District that contains revised goals, guidelines, and standards for review (Appendix B, p.73).
+The extended discussion in the report is also meant to supplement the 2000 Final Report as guidance for the Historical Commission in its administration of the District.
+The 2018-2019 Committee also repeats the recommendation of the 2000 Committee that the Harvard Square Conservation District Goals and Guidelines be incorporated into the Harvard Square Overlay District.

-This Draft Preliminary Report of the 2017-19 Harvard Square Conservation District Study Committee was prepared by Historical Commission staff in May 2019.
-When approved, the draft will be transmitted to the Cambridge Historical Commission for discussion at a public hearing.
-If accepted by the Commission the Final Report will be forwarded to the City Council with a recommendation for adoption of the amended Order establishing the district.
+This Preliminary Report of the 2017-19 Harvard Square Conservation District Study Committee will be transmitted to the Cambridge Historical Commission for discussion at a public hearing, which is anticipated to be held on December 5, 2019.
+If accepted by the Commission a Final Report will be forwarded to the City Council with a recommendation for adoption of the amended Order establishing the district.